harcomaase/lsp-gpt/Readme.md

 nvim integration is well documented: help lsp
-- install lsp-gpt (in order to get it executable for the user): `cargo install --force --path .`
+- ensure the language server is available and executable for the user on the PATH
 - run in nvim: `:lua vim.lsp.start({ name = 'lsp-gpt', cmd = { 'lsp-gpt' }, root_dir = vim.loop.cwd(), })`

 ## the chatGPT API